dorshinar/blog/content/blog/arrowed-rect/rectangular-speech-bubble-with-pure-css.md

 ---
-title: "Arrowed Rectangle using CSS and HTML"
+title: "Rectangular Speech Bubble with Pure CSS and HTML"
 date: "2020-01-20"
-description: "Arrowed rectangle"
+description: "Creating a rectangular speech bubble turned out more complicated that I thought.
+Who knew?"
-slug: "/arrowed-rect"
+slug: "/speech-bubble-with-css-and-html"
 ---

-Lately I've had a task to create something similar to a speech bubble, that looks like that:
+Lately I've been tasked with creating something similar to a speech bubble, that looks like that:

 ![Arrowed Rectangle](final-result/arrowed-rect.png)

 As you can see, it's a rectangle with an arrow sticking out on one side, and a border around it all.
-I'll walk you through some of the things I've tried to do to achieve the desired effect, and what method I've settled on eventually.
+I'll walk you through some of the things I've tried to do to achieve the desired effect, and how I've decided to do it eventually.

 First things first, we must create our rectangular div: